bitshifters/bitshifters.github.io/_posts/prods/2017-02-25-bs-badapple.md

 Our version is a full 3m18s of video playback, played back at 25 frames per second in Teletext / MODE 7.

+MODE 7 on the BBC Micro used a [Mullard SAA5050](https://en.wikipedia.org/wiki/Mullard_SAA5050) Teletext display/decoder chip which (apart from from subtle implementation differences) is the same [Teletext](https://en.wikipedia.org/wiki/Teletext) chip used in analogue TVs.
+It is 40x25 characters, supporting 8 primary colours, with support for text characters and basic graphical effects using control codes embedded into each character row.
+Support for teletext on the BBC Micro was an original requirement of the BBC's specification for the machine due to their own use of broadcast teletext ([Ceefax](https://en.wikipedia.org/wiki/Ceefax)).

-The music is a custom VGM chiptune, hand designed by [Inverse Phase](http://www.inversephase.com/) for the BBC Micro's SN76489.
+The music is a custom VGM chiptune, hand designed by [Inverse Phase](http://www.inversephase.com/) for the BBC Micro's [SN76489](https://en.wikipedia.org/wiki/Texas_Instruments_SN76489).

 Intro art by [Horsenburger](http://www.horsenburger.com/)

 Every part of the demo you see is crammed into a standard BBC Micro's 32Kb RAM and is heavily compressed to fit on one single 400Kb double sided floppy disk image.

+You can watch the demo in your browser, using the brilliant JSBeeb Javascript BBC Micro emulator by clicking the Emulate button below.

+Full source is on Github.